 The Infinite Baseball Card Set is a never-ending card set of baseball’s forgotten heroes: Negro League legends, barnstorming mercenaries, semi-pro sluggers, blacklisted bums, foreign phenoms, bush league oddballs, and the famous before they were famous.

 Curious about how many subscribers Infinite Baseball Card Set has or want to find similar newsletters?
 Reletter has got you covered.
-We collated all the information we could find from across the web in our database of over one million newsletters.
+We collated all the information we could find from across the web in our database of over three million newsletters.

 Check the email archives, get traffic estimates, engagement scores and more to discover the best advertising opportunities.